 And while affiliate and performance marketing might have often been regarded purely as a sales conversion tactic, Carolina painted the bigger picture: “Customer value isn’t wholly about value of individual orders – it’s about incremental sales as they move ‘around’ the store, exploring new categories.
 Our ability to measure affiliate and performance marketing against these KPIs – in addition to ‘lower funnel’ metrics around sales and revenue – is increasingly important.
 But it shows we’re becoming more strategically placed in the marketing strategy.”

-There’s no complacency, however, as many brands are still working hard to convince the internal audience of the strategic value of affiliate marketing across the customer journey.
+While we’ve seen progress on the recognition front, many brands are still working hard to convince the internal audience of the strategic value of affiliate marketing across the customer journey.

 Josh Collins, Partnerships and Affiliate Marketing at Cotton On, one of Australia’s leading fashion retailers, talked about the challenge of showing the value of the affiliate channel: “There’s a lot we have to do to educate the business about the strategic value of affiliate and performance marketing, and it comes down to continually demonstrating how you’re supporting the business objectives at any time.
 The more information and visibility we can give the business about what we’re doing and how it’s contributing, the more buy-in we get to grow our affiliate marketing strategy.”